 What is Drama Therapy?

-Drama therapy can use play and pretend if that is what is needed.
-In doing so we can — for the moment in time----act in new ways and explore desired goals.
+Drama Therapy can use play and pretend if that is what is needed.
+In doing so we can — for the moment in time — act in new ways and explore desired goals.

-I am happy and proud to say that I am the only African American Registered Drama Therapist in West Central Indiana.
-Let's make history together!
+I am honored to be the only African American Registered Drama Therapist in West Central Indiana.

-You have to be good at acting to do drama therapy
+You have to be good at acting to do Drama Therapy.

-You have to like theatre or be involved in theatre to do drama therapy
+You have to like theatre or be involved in theatre to do Drama Therapy.

-You have to act like someone else to do drama therapy
+You have to act like someone else to do Drama Therapy.

 3 beautiful women